Mellycoban/Mellycoban/README.md

 🚀 My enthusiasm for software knows no bounds, and my constant desire to learn has driven me to continuously evolve in this field.
 Learning something new and self-improvement have become a way of life for me.

 💼 Throughout my career, I have been working extensively with front-end technologies such as React, HTML, CSS, and JavaScript.
-I have had the opportunity to work at places like [Company or Project Name], where I've honed my skills.
+I have had the opportunity to work at places like, where I've honed my skills.

 🌱 The world of technology is ever-changing, and I relish staying in step with these changes.
 I have a keen interest in innovative technologies and development practices and take pleasure in implementing them in my projects.</h3>